-Who was Sir Francis Drake (1542–96)?
-Discover the life of the Tudor seafarer, famous for traveling the world on the Golden Hind and fighting the Spanish Armada.
+Who was Sir Francis Drake?
+Discover the life of the Tudor sailor, famous for sailing around the world and fighting the Spanish Armada.

 What was Drake’s early life like?

 Francis Drake was born in Tavistock, Devon, around 1542.
 The eldest of 12 sons, he first went to sea as an apprentice aged 12.
 During the period in which he lived, there was a rise in England’s population and a desire to explore the world for trade routes and colonies, and to benefit from the huge profits being made from the Americas and Eastern spice trade.

 While Drake is considered a hero in England, he is remembered as a pirate in Spain.
 He attacked Spanish ships carrying treasures from their colonies in South America.
 He also raided Spanish and Portuguese ports in the Atlantic Ocean.

 When did he circumnavigate the world?

 Drake voyaged around the world between 1577 to 1580.
 The original purpose of the trip was to raid Spanish ships and ports.

 The expedition left Plymouth in southwest England on 13 December comprised of five ships, the Pelican, Elizabeth, Marigold, Swan, and Christopher, manned by a total of 164 seamen.

 Drake himself sailed on the Pelican which he renamed mid-voyage to the Golden Hind in honour of his patron.